Effects of gravitational lensing on neutrino oscillation in Hu-Sawicki f(R) gravity: Neutrino oscillation probabilities in the weak-field regime

-The impact parameters $b_1,b_2$ are the two real solutions to the above equation satisfying the condition $b_{1,2}\ll r_{S,D}$, which are in turn functions of the distance $r_{S,D}$ and the radius $a$.
+The impact parameters $b_1,b_2$ are the two real solutions to the above equation, which are in turn functions of the distance $r_{S,D}$ and the Hu-Sawicki $f(R)$ gravity model parameter $\lambda$.
 To illustrate the effect of gravitational lensing quantitatively, we consider the parameters of the Sun-Earth system.
-The Sun represents the Ellis WH, and the detector is assumed to have a circular trajectory with $x_D=r_D \cos\phi$, $y_D=r_D \sin\phi$.
-The parameters are taken to be $r_D=10^8$ km, $r_S=10^5r_D$, $E_0=10$ MeV and we fix the squared mass difference to be $|\Delta m^2|=10^{-3}\text{ eV}^2$.
-We solve the impact parameters $b_1,b_2$ using eq.~(\ref{eq:b_eq}) numerically and calculate the probability with the angle $\phi$ in range $[0,0.003]$.
-We take two values of the throat radius $a$ and plot the probabilites in fig.~\ref{fig:2f_pi6_1m}.
-Through out our paper, we restrict ourselves to the weak-field limit.
-This suggests that $a$ and the solved $b_1,b_2$ should be far less than $r_S,r_D$.
-Values smaller than 10 km do not make much sense given that 10 km is already a good approximation.
+The detector is assumed to have a circular trajectory with $x_D=r_D \cos\phi$, $y_D=r_D \sin\phi$.
+The parameters are taken to be $r_D=10^8$ km, $r_S=10^5r_D$,$ M = 1M_\odot$, $E_0=10$ MeV and we fix the squared mass difference to be $|\Delta m^2|=10^{-3}\text{ eV}^2$.
+We solve the impact parameters $b_1,b_2$ using eq.~(\ref{eq:b_eq}) numerically and calculate the probability with the angle $\phi$ in range $[0,0.0025]$.
+We take two values of $\lambda$ and plot the probabilites in fig.~\ref{fig:2f_pi6_1m}.
+The blue curves correspond to $\lambda=0$, and the orange curves correspond to $\lambda=10^{-26}\,\text{m}^{-2}$.
+The solid curve represents the normal ordering, while the dashed curve represents the inverted ordering.
+The same color and line-style conventions are adopted in all subsequent figures.

-Note that $a=0$ corresponds to the case of flavor oscillation in flat spacetime.
-The chosen nonzero $a$ obviously modulates the oscillation curve to a smaller amplitude.
-The probability is sensitive to the mass hierarchy of the neutrinos.
-One can observe that the inverted hierarchy produces probabilities that have larger magnitudes.
-Furthermore, the lightest neutrino mass has a significant impact on the oscillation curve.
-As the the mass increases, the periodic oscillation would be distorted, see fig.~\ref{fig:2f_pi6_3m}.
+The oscillation probability is sensitive to the mass hierarchy of neutrinos.
+From fig.~\ref{fig:2f_pi6_1m} one can observe that the inverted ordering exhibits a larger amplitude compared to the normal ordering, and a clear difference is also evident between the cases with and without the parameter $\lambda$.We also calculated another case when the neutrino mixing angle is $\alpha=\pi/6$ in fig.~\ref{fig:2f_pi6_1m2}.

+Comparing to the $\alpha=\pi/6$ case, the amplitude in the $\alpha=\pi/5$ case is slightly higher in the case of normal mass ordering where the period stays almost the same.

+The value of the lightest neutrino mass has significant impact on the oscillation probability.
+As shown in fig.~\ref{fig:2f_pi6_3m}, turning on the lowest mass may result in a shorter period.
+As the mass increases, the oscillation curve are distorted completely.
+Again we can see that the probability oscillates differently for different mass hierarchies.